Skip to main content

 Antitrust litigation

-Merger and consolidation activity is on the rise, which raises concerns for insurers regarding anticompetitive or monopolistic behavior.
+Merger and consolidation activity is on the rise, which raises concerns for insurers regarding anticompetitive or monopolistic behaviour.
 Antitrust matters can also include allegations of deceptive business practices brought by competitors, violations of unfair trade practices laws as well as conspiracy amongst industry competitors (price fixing).

-The Federal Trade Commission, Department of Justice, and other regulators actively enforce the Sherman Act and other antitrust laws when scrutinizing merger transactions, including deals that have long since closed with regulatory approval.
-Regulators are increasingly focusing on holding directors and officers accountable for their involvement in corporate wrongdoing, looking not only at individuals’ direct involvement but also their alleged failures to detect and prevent misconduct within management ranks or organizations more broadly.
+The Federal Trade Commission, Department of Justice, and other regulators actively enforce the Sherman Act and other antitrust laws when scrutinising merger transactions, including deals that have long since closed with regulatory approval.
+Regulators are increasingly focusing on holding directors and officers accountable for their involvement in corporate wrongdoing, looking not only at individuals’ direct involvement but also their alleged failures to detect and prevent misconduct within management ranks or organisations more broadly.

 Potentially severe antitrust suits are a concern in many industries, but are particularly worrisome in some specific segments.
 These include health care; egg, milk, chicken, and ice production; television production; publishing; and manufacturing.